nextcloud/documentation/admin_manual/configuration_files/files_locking_transactional.rst

   files inside the directories
 * Releases locks after file transactions are interrupted, for example when a sync client loses the connection during an upload
-* Manage locking and releasing locks correctly on shared files during changes from multiple users
+* Manages locking and releasing locks correctly on shared files during changes from multiple users
 * Manages locks correctly on external storage mounts
 * Manages encrypted files correctly